[Index of Königsberg Professors]

 Christian Jakob Kraus was born 27 Jul 1753 in Osterode (Kreis Mohrungen, East Prussia), and died 25 Aug 1807 in Königsberg.
 His father was a surgeon in Osterode, his mother the mayor’s daughter.
 His mother died just before he arrived at the university and he apparently received little emotional or financial support from his father.
 Once in Königsberg he received support from his mother’s brother, Johann Christian Bucholtz, a pastor at the Altstadt church, who found him a place to stay.
 Unfortunately this uncle also died in 1773, forcing Kraus to support himself at the university by tutoring on the side.

 Kraus presumably matriculated as a theology student, but then in 1773 changed to the law faculty.
-He was an avid student of Kant’s (attending Kant’s lectures from 1771-74), but it wasn't until his third year at the university that he managed to make Kant’s acquaintance, after which Kant took an active interest in his success. [more] Kraus spent one year — April 1777 to April 1778 — serving as a Hofmeister to the eighteen-year-old Count Archibald Nicolaus Gebhard von Keyserling (a second cousin to Count Heinrich Christian Keyserling [bio], in whose palace in Königsberg he was living), and Kraus continued to live in the Keyserling household even after his Hofmeister duties were over.
+He was an avid student of Kant’s, attending from 1771-74 all his lectures (Voigt 1819, 26), but it wasn't until his third year at the university that he managed to make Kant’s acquaintance, after which Kant took an active interest in his success. [more] Kraus spent one year — April 1777 to April 1778 — serving as a Hofmeister to the eighteen-year-old Count Archibald Nicolaus Gebhard von Keyserling (a second cousin to Count Heinrich Christian Keyserling [bio], in whose palace in Königsberg he was living), and Kraus continued to live in the Keyserling household even after his Hofmeister duties were over.

 After his return to Königsberg as the Professor of Practical Philosophy (1781), Kraus became a regular at Kant’s table and a constant companion before their break in 1789 [Kuehn 2001, 331-34].
 (In a letter to Marcus Herz, Kant described him as “one of my favorite and most capable students,” Oct.
 20, 1778).
 While a student, he participated in various disputations, including the pro receptione for Johann Schultz (Aug.
 2, 1775).
 Mendelssohn asked Kant, during his surprise visit to Königsberg (August 1777), whether Kraus (who was away at the time) would be interested in the professorship at Halle vacated by G. F. Meier’s death (Minister Zedlitz had asked Mendelssohn to propose someone)[Voigt 1819, 68-69]. [more]